clarkep/cpick/README.md

 Building
 --------
+For now, this program is only distributed as source code.
+To use it, clone this repository and follow the build instructions.

 The only dependency is [raylib](https://www.raylib.com/).
-If you are on Linux, run:
+If you are on Linux,
+run:

      $ make